Moduli problems for operadic algebras: Introduction

-Throughout, we work over a field $k$ of characteristic zero and all objects involved are differential graded (with differentials of degree +1), even if this is not said explicitly.
-All operads (resp. cooperads) are assumed to be unital and augmented (resp. counital and coaugmented) and have no other constraints in arities 0 and 1, unless otherwise explicitly written.
-Given $k\in \mathbb Z$ and a graded vector space $V$ we denote by $V[k]$ its degree shift satisfying $(V[k])_d = V_{k+d}$.
+Throughout, we work over a field $k$ of characteristic zero\footnote{In fact, everything we do also works over an arbitrary ring, instead of a field of characteristic zero, if one restricts to \emph{nonsymmetric} operads.} and all objects involved are differential graded (with differentials of degree +1), even if this is not said explicitly.